ARM-software/arm-trusted-firmware/docs/user-guide.md

     -   `PSCI_VERSION`
     -   `CPU_OFF`
     -   `CPU_ON`
+    -   `CPU_SUSPEND`
     -   `AFFINITY_INFO`

-    The `CPU_ON` and `CPU_OFF` functions implement the warm boot path in ARM Trusted Firmware.
-These are the only functions which have been tested.
-    `AFFINITY_INFO` & `PSCI_VERSION` are present but completely untested in
-    this version of the software.

-    Unsupported PSCI functions that can return, return the `NOT_SUPPORTED` (`-1`) error code.
-Other unsupported PSCI functions that don't return, signal an assertion failure.
+    The `CPU_ON`, `CPU_OFF` and `CPU_SUSPEND` functions implement the warm boot path in ARM Trusted Firmware. `CPU_ON` and `CPU_OFF` have undergone testing on all the supported FVPs. `CPU_SUSPEND` & `AFFINITY_INFO` have undergone testing only on the AEM v8 Base FVP.
+Support for `AFFINITY_INFO` is still experimental.
+Support for `CPU_SUSPEND` is stable for entry into power down states.
+Standby states are currently not supported. `PSCI_VERSION` is present but completely untested in this version of the software.

+    Unsupported PSCI functions can be divided into ones that can return execution to the caller and ones that cannot.
+The following functions return with a error code as documented in the [Power State Coordination Interface PDD] [PSCI].

+    -   `MIGRATE` : -1 (NOT_SUPPORTED)
+    -   `MIGRATE_INFO_TYPE` : 2 (Trusted OS is either not present or does not
+         require migration)
+    -   `MIGRATE_INFO_UP_CPU` : 0 (Return value is UNDEFINED)

+    The following unsupported functions do not return and signal an assertion failure if invoked.

+    -   `SYSTEM_OFF`
+    -   `SYSTEM_RESET`

     BL3-1 returns the error code `-1` if an SMC is raised for any other runtime service.
 This behavior is mandated by the [SMC calling convention PDD]